paulin-crtn/ans-saa/aws/README.md

 - Can give account admin rights to a named user with IAM Identity Center
 - Account & network standard configuration
 - Account can be closed or repurposed
-- Can be fully integrated with a business SDLC
+- Can be fully integrated with a business SDLC (Software Development Lifecycle)

 ### 👾 Dashboard

 Single page oversight of the entire environment.

+## 📍 Local Zones

+- Reduce latency: run **latency sensitive** applications closer to end users and data sources
+- Simplify hybrid cloud migrations
+- Meet data residency requirements

+> [!IMPORTANT]
+> Local Zones is rattached to a **Parent Region**.

+- It's like another AZ but near your location and with **no built in resilience**
+- Not all AWS products support them... many are opt in with limitations
+- DX to a local zone is supported (extreme performance needs)

+> [!NOTE]
+> Use-cases: real-time gaming, live streaming, augmented and virtual reality (AR/VR), virtual workstations, high perfomance needs, etc.